jarvist/PolaronMobility.jl/README.md

 Underlying all this is the simplified Frohlich Hamiltonian [Frohlich1952] for a single electron interacting with a phonon cloud of non-interacting (harmonic) phonons.
+The electron-phonon interaction is particularly simple, just considering a dipole interaction.
-The electron-phonon interaction is parametrised by an `alpha` parameter, which can be constructed from dielectric constants of a material, and a characteristic frequency of the dielectric response.
+This is folded into a dimensionless `alpha` parameter, practically constructed from dielectric constants of a material, and a characteristic frequency of the dielectric response.
 (In a simple covalent semiconductor system, this is the frequency of the linear-optical mode, the only infrared active one.)
-The Feynman model is a beautiful solution of the most simple quantum field problem (that specified in the Frohlich Hamiltonian, of an independent electron interacting with a dress of stimulated phonons), where the quantum field variable is integrated out by the path-integral approach to quantum mechanics, to leave an electron interacting via a spring constant with an effective mass
-- a single particle problem.
+The Feynman model is a beautiful solution of this most simple quantum field problem where the quantum field variable of the phonon field is integrated out by the path-integral approach to quantum mechanics, to leave an electron interacting via a spring constant with an effective mass---a single particle problem.

 These Julia codes take Hellwarth's presentation of Osaka's variational formulation of the Feynman solution,